viblo/pymunk/README.rst

 This will print (to console) the state of the simulation.
 For more visual, detailed and advanced examples, take a look at the included demos.
-They are included in the pymunk install, in the pymunk.examples subpackage.
+They are included in the Pymunk install, in the pymunk.examples subpackage.
 They can be run directly.
 To list the examples::

     > python -m pymunk.examples -l